rohan-french/logic-site/content/about.md

 </div>

 I'm <span class="illuminate">Dr. Rohan French</span>.

+Since the fall of 2018 I've been an Assistant Professor in the <a href="http://philosophy.ucdavis.edu">Philosophy Department</a> at the <a href="http://ucdavis.edu">University of California Davis</a>.
+Prior to that I was a postdoctoral researcher in the Netherlands, working with Professor Catarina Dutilh Novaes on the <a href="https://sites.google.com/site/therootsofdeduction/">Roots of Deduction</a> project at the University of Groningen, where I worked on various connections between proof-theory and dialogue games.
+Prior to my stay in Groningen I worked with Greg Restall and Jen Davoren at the University of Melbourne on creating the, seemingly no longer available, MOOCs on Coursera,
+<em>Logic: Language and Information 1</em> and <em>Logic: Language and Information 2</em>.

 I did my PhD at Monash University in Australia under watchful eyes of Lloyd Humberstone, working on translations between modal logics.

-From 2013-2014 I worked with Greg Restall and Jen Davoren on turning the University of Melbourne's undergraduate logic course into a MOOC on Coursera, resulting in
-<a href="https://www.coursera.org/course/logic1">Logic: Language and Information 1</a> and
-<a href="https://www.coursera.org/course/logic2">Logic: Language and Information 2</a>.
-One day I'll probably put some of the Python programs I developed to put together the continuous assessment for the subject online here.

-From 2015-2016 I was a postdoctoral researcher in the Netherlands, working with Associate Professor Catarina Dutilh Novaes on the <a href="https://sites.google.com/site/therootsofdeduction/">Roots of Deduction</a> project at the University of Groningen, where I worked on various connections between proof-theory and dialogue games.

 My research is focused on issues in _philosophical logic_ and the _philosophy of logic_.
-I'm particularly interested in issues concerning philosophical proof-theory (esp. proof-theory for weak quantificational logics, modal logics and varieties of inferentialism), modal logic (esp. first- and higher-order modal logics, and issues involving expressive power), translations between logics, and issues involving substructural logics.
+I'm particularly interested in philosophical and technical issues concerning modal logic, translations between logics, proof theory, non-classical logic, and the semantic paradoxes.
+I'm particularly interested in questions concerning the philosophical significance of translation results in logic, and problems and prospects for substructural, particularly nonreflexive and nontransitive, resolutions of the semantic paradoxes.

 I'm generally interested in any area of philosophy where formal methods can be fruitfully applied.

-When I'm not doing research I usually spend my time reading science-fiction and fantasy novels, listening to music and playing computer games.

-I drink _a lot_ of coffee (I recomend <a href="http://blackandbloom.nl/">Black &amp; Bloom</a> if you're in Groningen, and <a href="http://marketlane.com.au/">Market Lane Coffee</a> if you're in Melbourne).
+I drink _a lot_ of coffee (I recommend <a href="https://templecoffee.com/">Temple Coffee Roasters</a> if you're in Davis,  <a href="http://blackandbloom.nl/">Black &amp; Bloom</a> if you're in Groningen, and <a href="http://marketlane.com.au/">Market Lane Coffee</a> if you're in Melbourne).